aimms/language-reference/non-procedural-language-components/set-set-element-and-string-expressions/set-element-expressions.rst

-Assuming that the index ``i`` and the element parameter ``CurrentCity`` both currently refer to ``'Rotterdam'``, :numref:`table:set-expr.lag-lead-examp` illustrates the results of various lag/lead expressions.
+Assuming that the index ``i`` and the element parameter ``CurrentCity`` both currently refer to ``'Rotterdam'``,
+:ref:`this table <table:set-expr.lag-lead-examp>` illustrates the results of various lag/lead expressions.

 .. _table:set-expr.lag-lead-examp: